mhan44/CMSC481-Computer-Networks/README.md

     2. Server 2 is a multi-process server that will “fork” a process for every new client it receives.
 Multiple clients should be able to simultaneously chat with the server.
     3. Server 3 is a single process server that uses the "select" system call to handle multiple clients.
 Again, much like server2, server3 will also be able to handle multiple clients concurrently.

+How to run:
+    1. Select a server you want to use, and in a terminal run:      python server1/2/3.py <port number>
+    2. In a separate terminal connect to your server by running:    python client.py <IP Address> <port number>
+    3. If running server 2 or 3, or error checking for server 1, run in a third terminal: python client.py <IP Address> <port number>
+    4. Enter into the client terminals a word to retrieve the defintion of.
+    5. Once finished with a client, ctrl+c to terminate, and continue with other clients if desired.
+    6. Once finished with the program and server, ctrl+c in the server terminal to terminate, program is finished.

 Socket Project Clarifications
 Python
 * Forking should use the os.fork() function